-The soil sampling methodology for the chosen sampling design should consist of the collection of discrete (grab) soil samples obtained in accordance with the most current version of the

-USEPA Region 4 Science and Ecosystem Support Division Soil Sampling Operating Procedure SESDPROC-300.
-Please consult with the regulatory compliance officer prior to implementing alternate sampling methodologies.
+The soil sampling methodology for the chosen sampling design should consist of the collection of discrete (grab) soil samples obtained in accordance with the most current version of the USEPA Region 4 Science and Ecosystem Support Division Soil Sampling Operating Procedure SESDPROC-300.
+For sites where alternate sampling methodologies may be implemented or where the DQOs change throughout the investigation and corrective action process, coordination with the regulatory compliance officer is recommended to ensure that sampling data needs are addressed.